-With its rolling green hills, pubs, and rich history, Ireland is one of the most popular travel destinations in Europe.
+With its rolling green hills, pubs, and rich history, Ireland is one of Europe’s most popular travel destinations and a dream vacation for many.
 But, just how much does it cost to go to Ireland?
 Well, there are several factors to consider including your travel style, what you want to see, and where you are flying from.

-Ireland is not necessarily a big island.
-But there is a lot to see and do, especially when you consider that it is actually two countries: The Republic of Ireland, and Northern Ireland.
-From historical sights and attractions to picturesque villages, and tons of natural beauty, there are lots of things to keep you busy.
-For the purpose of this article, I’m going to suggest a one-week (7 days and 6 nights) itinerary in Ireland.
+Ireland, known as the emerald isle, is not necessarily a big island.
+But there is a lot to see and do, especially considering that it is actually two countries: The Republic of Ireland and Northern Ireland.
+From historical sights and attractions to picturesque villages and tons of natural beauty and stunning landscapes, there are many things to keep you busy.
+For the purpose of this article, I’m going to suggest a one-week (seven days and six nights) itinerary in Ireland.
 Please note that this guide is based on the costs for a single person.
 If you are travelling as a couple, make sure to double these estimates (except for hotels).